 The explanation most often heard is an old Christian myth about a Jew who had a very offensive attitude right before the Crucifixion, mocking Jesus.
 It is said that Jesus responded by condemning him to wander the earth until the second coming.

 Basic Wandering Jew Plant Care

-Now on to the important part of how to best care for your indoor Wandering Jew plant.
+Now on to how to best care for your indoor Wandering Jew plant.
 First of all, I would not say this is a starter plant, nor a plant for those who like to put a plant on a shelf and sort of forget about it.
 This plant needs a little TLC.